 Finally, just like your text, simplicity is king when it comes to selecting colors for your logo.
 That means limiting your color selections to three or fewer.
 You may even discover that a single color is all you need.

 When most people think of a brand’s logo, they think of the graphic, so make your graphic counts.
 Any logo can look good on a masthead, but a professional graphic designer can help you create a graphic that also looks good on stationery, apparel, advertisements and on the Web.

 Graphics that possess these qualities are professionally created, not clip art.
 They are also scalable and, like the text and color selections, simple.
 Perhaps most importantly, a good logo graphic is also timeless.
 Your company is going to be around for generations, and so should your logo.

-> For your business to grow and build brand reputation, you need a great logo – something that symbolizes your company every time it appears and conveys the message you want to your customers, now and for the years ahead.
+To build your brand’s reputation, you need a great logo — something that symbolizes your company every time it appears and conveys the message you want to your customers.
 But that doesn’t mean your logo has to cost you thousands of dollars.
 Deluxe’s design team has been empowering companies for years by creating one-of-a-kind logos for affordable prices.